 Since 2016, the UMass Transportation Center (UMTC) Workforce Development Program has grown significantly, offering a significant number of training and support services, including:

 - Sharing employment notices & job search strategies

 - Resume review & Interview skills

 - Life skills

 - Hoisting Exam Prep

 - Flagger Certification

-Twenty-two placements were made in 2017, to the following unions, companies, and municipal departments:
+Temporary and permanent placements have been made with to the following unions, companies, and municipal departments: